arneboe/ws-dmx-ban-alt-firmware/README.md

-# Alternative Firmware for WS-DMX-xCH BAN Controllers
+# Alternative Firmware for WS-DMX-xCH BAN LED Controllers
-This repository contains an alternative firmware for the WS-DMX-xch ban dmx led drivers.
-**Currently this firmware is only working on the WS-DMX-8CH BAN V4.1!** Support for other revisions might follow as soon as I get my hands on them.
+**Currently only working on the WS-DMX-8CH BAN V4.1!** Support for other revisions might follow as soon as I get my hands on them.

 ![Alt text](programmer_pinout.jpg?raw=true "WS-DMX-8ch BAN pinout")

 # Features
+This firmware aims to add some features that the original firmware is missing.
+Most notably a master and a strobe channel.

 ## DMX Channels